ashmitharachana/codeassistant/README.md

-###CodeGuru – AI Code Assistant
+CodeGuru – AI Code Assistant

-CodeGuru is an AI-powered coding assistant built with Ollama and Gradio, designed to help developers write, debug, and learn code in an IDE-like chat interface.
+CodeGuru is a coding assistant I built using Ollama and Gradio.

-Features:
+It’s more than just a chatbot – it can explain code step by step, quiz you with coding questions, and give answers in a clean IDE-style interface with syntax highlighting.

+What it can do

- Chat-style Assistant – answer coding questions in real time.
+Answer coding questions in a chat format
- Explain Mode – step-by-step explanation of code.
+Explain Mode → break down code like a tutor
- Learning Mode – coding quizzes & debugging challenges.
+Learning Mode → ask coding quizzes and debugging challenges Dark, IDE-inspired UI with proper code formatting
- IDE-Themed Dark UI – syntax highlighting + developer fonts.

- Tech Stack Used:
+Tech I used

-Ollama → runs local LLMs (fast, private, offline) Modelfile → defines model behavior (CodeGuru personality) Gradio → interactive chat UI with custom CSS styling Markdown → renders clean, syntax-highlighted code blocks Python (requests, langchain) → backend API calls & future extensions
+Ollama → runs the large language model locally (fast, private, no API costs) Modelfile → defines the "CodeGuru" assistant personality and behavior Gradio → powers the chat interface with toggles for different modes Markdown + CSS → makes the answers look like real code with syntax highlighting Python (requests, langchain) → handles API calls and leaves room for future extensions

- Setup:
+Getting Started

-1. Install Ollama
+Install Ollama

-Download from Ollama
  and run the model:

 ollama run codeguru

-2️.Clone & Install
+Clone the repo and install dependencies:

 git clone https://github.com/yourusername/codeguru.git
 cd codeguru
 pip install -r requirements.txt

-3️.
-Run the App
+Start the app:

 python app.py

 Open http://127.0.0.1:7860
- in your browser
+ in your browsers

- Future Improvements:
- Code-to-Flowchart visualization

- Save & reuse code snippets

- Run code sandbox for Python snippets

- Voice-to-Code support